Nasser-Alkhulaifi/DFL/README.md

 ## Repository Structure

-- `data/` - Data files and preprocessing scripts
+- `data/` - Data
 - `results/` - Model outputs and evaluation metrics
-- `DFL.py` – Python implementation of the experiments presented in the paper
+- `PyEPO.ipynb` – Python implementation of the experiments presented in the paper
 - `README.md` - Project overview and instructions
 - `requirements.txt` - List of required Python packages